**This post was updated on August 5, 2021.**

 A two-sided conversation is infinitely better than a lecture.
 Instead of saying something like “Suicide is bad,” you can ask open-ended questions like, “How are you feeling right now?
 Tell me about a time when you’ve heard that someone at your school was depressed or suicidal.”

 Young people of all ages can struggle with knowing how to support their peers who might be depressed or experiencing suicidal ideation.
 Let them know that they should tell an adult if they think a friend is having these thoughts — or if they need support themselves.
-It’s a great idea to give them a list of trusted people they can talk to and resources available to them like the Crisis Help Line, The Trevor Project, and the National Suicide Prevention Lifeline.
+It’s a great idea to give them a list of trusted people they can talk to and resources available to them like the Crisis Help Line, The Trevor Project, and the 988 Suicide & Crisis Lifeline.
 Make sure your child knows there’s no shame in getting help for depression or suicidal thoughts.
 On the contrary, it’s a sign of strength to reach out for support.

 More likely than not, your child loves to boogie along to popular TikTok songs.
 But a new video app is quickly becoming all the rage.
 With over a million downloads, the Byte app is probably one your kid has heard about.
 Whether they’re actively using the app or just finding themselves watching its videos on a friend’s phone, having a solid understanding of the kind of content they might encounter can help guide your family conversations about technology.